 —Brandon Russell, “What can be done about Degeneracy in the 21st century?”
 Iron March Forum, June 14, 2016

-Brandon Clint Russell of Florida announced AWD in an IM post under his pseudonym, “Odin,” on October 12, 2015:
+Brandon Clint Russell, of Florida, announced the formation of AWD in an Iron March post under his user online moniker, “Odin,” on Oct.
+12, 2015:

 We are very fanatical, ideological band of comrades who do both activism and militant training.
 Hand to hand, arms training, and various other forms of training.
 As for activism, we spread awareness in the real world through unconventional means. [keyboard warriorism is nothing to do with what we are.]